What is this virus? Who is at risk?

 What should I look out for?

-At present, the virus is still being studied and the WHO is looking closely into the causes and symptoms specific to the 2019-nCoV.
+At present, the virus is still being studied and the WHO is looking closely into the causes and symptoms specific to COVID-19.
 However, symptoms to look out for include fever and symptoms associated with fevers and colds such as a runny nose, headache, cough a, shortness of breath, chills and body aches.

 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory distress syndrome, and kidney failure.